-(The Jurisdictional Bishop shall call for the elected Chairman and Clerk pro-tem and shall ask that they read to the assembly a Resolution.
+(The Jurisdictional Bishop shall call for the elected Chairman and Clerk pro-tern and shall ask that they read to the assembly a Resolution.
 The resolution shall be formulated in such a manner):

-We, (Name) , by th ne w ill God

-and approval of the Bishop, petition that this church

-should be organiz ed.

-and enjoy the privileges and grace given us by our Lord, Jesus Christ.
+We, (Name) by the will of God and approval of the Bishop, petition that this church should be organized and enjoy the privileges and grace given us by our Lord.
+Jesus Christ.
 We ask that this Church be incorporated and dedicated in and for the denomination of the Church Of God In Christ whose headquarters is at 938 Mason Street, Memphis, Tennessee.
-We pray that those who are present, may, in this community, gain souls, construct lives, serve this people and build a church for Christ.
-We, the undersigned, have agreed this day that our request for this church to be organized be granted by all in authority by the help of God.
+We pray that those who are present, church officials and friends, support our effort so that we may, in this community, gain souls, construct lives, serve this people and build a church for Christ.
+We, the undersigned have agreed this day that our request for this church to be organized be granted by all in authority by the help of God.

-(The Reception of the Request by the Bishop):
+(The Reception of the Request by the Bishop)

-By the authority granted to me in the constitutional laws of the Church Of God In Christ, I (Bishop's Name)
+By the authority granted to me in the constitutional laws of the Church Of God In Christ, I (Bishops Name)

-accept this resolution by members and officers therein stated, that this church be organized in this community.
-I admonish and encourage its officers and members to obey its leadership, read the Bible and live Godly lives so that this church, the household of God, be a light to this community, that your lives be salt to save, your balm be healing for all who shall come to be comforted by the Gospel.
-We pray your success, your growth and your happiness in God's Kingdom.
+accept this resolution by members and

+officers therein stated that this church be organized in this community I admonish and encourage its officers and members to obey its leadership, read the Bible and live Godly lives so that this church, the household of God be a light to this community, that your loves be salt to save, your balm be healing for all who shall come to be comforted by the Gospel.

+We pray your success, your growth and your happiness in Gods Kingdom.